Focusing on straightforward birth

 - movement and gravity – even on a bed

 - putting yourself at the centre of your care

-My philosophy with birth preparation is about doing birth on purpose so you have more realistic expectations, so you think about you want birth to be and so you can be better prepared if you ideal birth doesn’t happen.
+My philosophy with birth preparation is about doing birth on purpose so you have more realistic expectations, so you think about what you want birth to be and so you can be better prepared if your ideal birth doesn’t happen.

 Janine Smith | A specialist in pregnancy, birth and early parenting

 Pregnancy Essentials | Birth Preparation Essentials | Labour & Birth Essentials | New Baby Essentials | Feeding Essentials | Babyloss & Grief | Useful Information | Breathing Space